rafayqayyum/Dog_breed_identification/README.md

 # Dog Breed Identification

-In this project.
-I've created a feature extraction model for Dog Breed Identification and then fine tuned the model.
+In this project, I've created a feature extraction model for Dog Breed Identification and then fine tuned the model.

 ## About Dataset
 The dataset used here is from [Stanford_dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/) which is avaiable on tensorflow datasets.